 Students take 90 credits as follows:

 In Part I students select modules to the value of 50 credits and a Preliminary Research Project (ME6019) to the value of 10 credits.
-Part II consists of a Minor Research Thesis (ME6020) to the value of 30 credits which is completed over the summer months.
+Part II consists of a Dissertation in Mechanical Engineering (ME6020) to the value of 30 credits which is completed over the summer months.

 Modules in Part I are offered subject to availability.
 Alternative modules may be offered.
 The choice of modules is subject to the approval of the Programme Coordinator.